arnaldomariano/arnaldomariano/README.md

 - 📫 Reach me through my email, GitHub, or LinkedIn profile.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact:"From Brazil to Finland in just two months, I experienced the contrast of tropical warmth to sub-zero temperatures and limited daylight.
-Having also lived in Spain, Greece, and now the Netherlands, my journey has been a tapestry of diverse cultures and climates, shaping my resilience and perspective."
+Having also lived in Spain, Greece, and now the Netherlands, my journey has been a tapestry of diverse cultures and climates, shaping my resilience and perspective toward to the AI challenges."